Maverick is a Marvel character with ties with the X-Men.

 Omega Red captured Wolverine, who still had the location of the C-Synthesizer buried in his memory.
 Maverick was hired by former Team X liaison Major Arthur Barrington to stop this.

 Nord found Rossovich by tracking Creed down.
-He then ended up helping the X-Men, who come to free Wolverine.
+He then ended up helping the X-Men, who came to free Wolverine.
 Once the job was done, Maverick :

 - Killed Dr. Cornelius.